eecs485staff/primer-spec/README.md

 *Do you want to store your long webpage as MarkDown or as HTML?*

 - *MarkDown*:
   Use the Jekyll theme, probably coupled with GitHub/GitLab pages.
 Jekyll converts your MarkDown files into HTML, and has some other great features to host a website.
-See [Using with Jekyll](#using-with-jekyll).
+See [Using with Jekyll](#using-with-jekyll--markdown).

 - *HTML*:
   Use the plugin script.
 Simply add a couple of lines to your plain HTML webpage and watch it magically transform in your browser!
-See [Using the plugin](#using-the-plugin).
+See [Using the plugin](#using-the-html-javascript-plugin).

-### Using with Jekyll
+### Using with Jekyll + MarkDown
 *If you plan to use GitHub Pages, see https://pages.github.com for guides.*

 Follow these steps to add MarkDown files that use the Primer Spec theme.

 1. Add your Markdown files.
 Note that files named README.md will be ignored by Jekyll when using a custom theme.
+_Pro tip: If you're trying to find inspiration for your project spec, check out our demo spec!
+Preview it at https://eecs485staff.github.io/primer-spec/ and see its source file [index.md](index.md)._

 2. If it doesn't already exist, create a file `_config.yml` in your site's root directory.
 Add this content to the file: